 - Leafy greens

-Contrary to what we were told during the 1980’, in order to burn fat, you have to eat fat!
+Contrary to what we were told in the 1980s, in order to burn fat, you have to eat fat!

 Healthy fats, that is!
 The truth is that eating low-fat or no-fat signals your body to hang on to the fat you already have, especially around your middle.

 That’s obviously not your goal, so don’t be afraid to add a healthy serving of fat into your smoothies.
 Your waistline with thank you for it!